 The European Semester is a six-month period each year during which the Member States’ budgetary, macroeconomic and structural policies are coordinated so as to allow Member States to take EU considerations into account at an early stage of their national budgetary processes and in other aspects of economic policymaking.
 The aim is to ensure that all policies are analysed and assessed together, and that policy areas which were previously not systematically covered by economic surveillance — such as macroeconomic imbalance and financial issues — are included.
 The key stages in the European Semester are as follows:

 The first European Semester was put into practice in 2011.
 EU-level discussions on fiscal policy, macroeconomic imbalances, financial sector issues and growth-enhancing structural reforms take place jointly during the European Semester, before governments draw up their draft budgetary plans (DBPs) for the upcoming year and submit them to national parliamentary debate in the second half of the year (the ‘national semester’).
 Before finalising the budgets, euro area Member States submit their DBPs to the Commission, which provides its opinion, and to the Eurogroup, which assesses them.

 The European Council sets coordinated political priorities and issues guidelines at the highest level.
 The Council adopts recommendations and decisions, on proposals by the Commission.
 The Commission is in charge of drafting recommendations and decisions and of assessing their implementation.
 The Member States are in charge of national reporting, information exchanges and the implementation of the recommendations and decisions adopted by the Council.
 The Eurogroup (comprising the finance ministers of the Member States that have introduced the euro) discusses matters concerning the European Monetary Union (EMU), usually before the Ecofin Council meeting, and governs the ESM.
 The ECB participates in the Eurogroup’s deliberations in matters pertaining to monetary or exchange rate policy.
 The Economic and Financial Committee (EFC) delivers opinions and prepares the work of the Council, as do the Economic Policy Committee (EPC) and the Eurogroup Working Group, which also contribute to the Commission’s work.

-With the entry into force of the Lisbon Treaty, Parliament is a co-legislator when setting rules for multilateral surveillance (Article 121(6) TFEU).
+With the entry into force of the Lisbon Treaty, Parliament is now a co-legislator as regards the setting of rules for multilateral surveillance (Article 121(6) TFEU).

-Parliament promotes involvement of national parliaments through annual meetings with members of the relevant committees of the national parliaments.
+Parliament promotes the involvement of national parliaments through annual meetings with members of their relevant committees.
 Furthermore, and in line with the legal and political arrangements of each Member State, national parliaments should be duly involved in the European Semester and in the preparation of stability or convergence programmes and national reform programmes, in order to increase transparency and ownership of, and accountability on, the decisions taken.